 Through the use of URIs, URI fragments, nature (classes), and purpose (relationship properties), the structure and content of a complete MPD can be represented with all its artifacts in a form suitable for software tools.
 This representation accounts for (with relativePathName), but is independent of, the directory organization of the MPD.

 Figure 4-2 below, depicts the respresentation of a few artifacts in an example IEPD.
-The complete IEPD is represented by the green ball in the upper left corner of the figure.
-Its artifacts are the remaining green balls.
+The IEPD is represented by the red circle in the upper left corner.
+Its artifacts are the blue (file sets) and green (files) circles.

 Figure 4-2.
-An example of IEPD representation.
+An example of IEPD representation (abbreviated).

-Note that this figure represents an abbreviated version (only a few of the artifacts are included) of the sample IEPD catalog illustrated in Appendix C: Sample MPD Catalog Instance.
+Note that this figure represents an abbreviated version (only some of the artifacts are included) of the sample IEPD catalog illustrated in Appendix C: Sample MPD Catalog Instance.